G7 ministers meet on Russia, Iran and North Korea threats - Journal du Cameroun

 The G7 members, including frontline state Japan, support efforts to convince Kim to end his efforts to develop a strategic nuclear missile arsenal, but are also keen to hear more from the US side.

-Kim is sure to have demands of the West and allies are keen to ensure that Trump does not give too much away to secure a historic deal.
+Kim is sure to make demands of the West, and allies are keen to ensure that Trump does not give too much away to secure a historic deal.

-The North Korea meeting will be followed by one of the so-called “Quad” — the United States plus France, Britain and Germany, the Western partners who, with Russia and China, signed the 2015 Iran nuclear deal.
+The North Korea meeting will be followed by one of the so-called “Quad” — the United States plus Britain, France and Germany, the Western partners who, with China and Russia, signed the 2015 Iran nuclear deal.

 Trump has threatened to tear up the agreement unless European capitals agree to supplement it with tougher controls on Iran’s missile program and future ability to return to nuclear fuel enrichment.

-But his partners continue to believe the core agreement represents the best way to prevent Tehran from seeking the atomic bomb, and will not miss a chance to lobby Sullivan to convince Trump to reverse course.
+But his partners continue to believe the implementation of the agreement under the Joint Comprehensive Plan of Action (JCPOA) represents the best way to prevent Tehran from seeking the atomic bomb, and will not miss a chance to lobby Sullivan to convince Trump to reverse course.

 “We’ve been negotiating with the Europeans,” a senior US official told reporters ahead of the talks.
 “We’ve made a great deal of progress but we’re not there yet.”

+Ahead of the Quad meeting, Sullivan stepped aside for a brief one-on-one meeting with British Foreign Secretary Boris Johnson.

+As the pair sat down in the office of the chancellor of the University of Toronto, Johnson could be heard telling his US counterpart “one of the things we are concerned about now is the JCPOA and where that is headed.”

-Ahead of the meeting the US official briefed reporters that the talks would focus on the way forward in Syria, Iran’s alleged “malign activities” in the Middle East region and North Korea’s missile and nuclear programs.
+Ahead of Sunday’s meetings, the US official had briefed reporters that the talks would focus on the way forward in Syria, Iran’s alleged “malign activities” in the Middle East region and North Korea’s missile and nuclear programs.

 The ministers would also, he said, discuss maritime security in the context of protecting freedom of navigation in the South China Sea in the face of China’s moves to reinforce its disputed claim on the waters.

-After Sunday’s foreign affairs meetings the ministers will be joined on Monday by their domestic security counterparts and the discussions will be widened to encompass counter-terrorism and cyber security.
+After the foreign affairs meetings, the ministers will be joined on Monday by their domestic security counterparts and the discussions will be widened to encompass counterterrorism and cyber security.